 “I felt judged and not believed.
 You know men should be able to take care of their woman type of mentality.” – Male Survivor

-We have a long way to go to deepen our understanding of the specific challenges male victims continue to face, the need for broader concept “male identity” to ensure accessibility to services, and about the promising practices developed by agencies serving them.
+We have a long way to go to deepen our understanding of the specific challenges male victims continue to face.
+Society needs a broader concept of “male identity” to ensure accessibility to services and the promising practices developed by agencies serving them.
 Given this absence of information, it is especially critical to amplify the voices of male victims from historically marginalized communities, as well as the experiences and best practices of the advocates who work with them.

 “It’s hard…people don't believe you.
 I told one doctor my partner was beating me up and he immediately thought that I was gay.
 Society can’t believe that a woman can abuse a man.” – Male Survivor